 A private key is a secret key that is used to decrypt data that has been encrypted with the corresponding public key.
 When we talk in terms of SSL/TLS certificates, the private key is used to decrypt data that has been encrypted with the certificate’s public key.
 Moreover, for signing digital documents, such as email messages, the private key is used to prove that the owner of the private key created them.

-Both the CSR and private key are important for establishing trust and secure communication on the internet.
+The CSR and private key are important for establishing trust and secure online communication.
 The CSR is used to request a certificate from a CA, which is used to establish the identity of a website or other entity.
-The private key is used to decrypt data that has been encrypted with the corresponding public key, which ensures that only the intended recipient can access the data.
+The private key decrypts data using the corresponding public key, ensuring that only the intended recipient can access it.

 So how does one get them?
 CSR Generator tool is a useful SSL tool that is widely used to generate private key from CSR.
 So let’s find out how.